 -

-These substances can actually make the symptoms of depression worse.
-Alcohol and drugs can also interact negatively with medications you may be taking.
-Talk with your doctor if you need help with alcohol or substance abuse.
+- Avoid alcohol and drugs.
+These substances can make the symptoms of depression worse.
+Alcohol and drugs may also interact negatively with medications you take.
+Talk with your doctor if you need help with alcohol or substance use.

+- Educate yourself.
 Do what works best for you.
 Attend conferences.
 Listen to podcasts.
 Read books.
 Search for useful online resources.
 Also, encourage your loved ones to learn about depression so they can support you.